kylejow/PST-Search/README.md

 # PST Search
+Searches for keywords in .pst email data files.

-Usage: Enter filename follwed by search terms on newlines
+Usage: Enter filename follwed by search terms on newlines.